Nagoya Protocol

+From a concrete perspective, it gives each country sovereignty rights over its biological resources, making biopiracy illegal.
 Concerns have been expressed that the added bureaucracy and legislation could be damaging to the monitoring and collection of biodiversity, to conservation, to the international response to infectious diseases, and to research.

 Aims and scope

 The Nagoya Protocol applies to genetic resources that are covered by the CBD, and to the benefits arising from their utilization.
 The protocol also covers traditional knowledge associated with genetic resources that are covered by the CBD and the benefits arising from its utilization.

 Its aim is the implementation of one of the three objectives of the CBD: the fair and equitable sharing of benefits arising out of the utilization of genetic resources, thereby contributing to the conservation and sustainable use of biodiversity.

 Adoption and ratification

 The protocol was adopted on 29 October 2010 in Nagoya, Japan, at the tenth meeting of the Conference of the Parties, held from 18 to 29 October 2010 and entered into force on 12 October 2014.